MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 | Use many ingress/egress cloud micro-perimeters with some micro-segmentation. | [Secure networks with Zero Trust](/security/zero-trust/deploy/networks#i-network-segmentation-many-ingressegress-cloud-micro-perimeters-with-some-micro-segmentation) |
 | Use multiple subnets and network security groups to host multiple tiers of an app and restrict traffic. | [Apply Zero Trust principles to a spoke VNet in Azure](/security/zero-trust/azure-infrastructure-iaas) <br><br> [Apply Zero Trust principles to a spoke VNet with Azure PaaS Services](/security/zero-trust/azure-infrastructure-paas) |

-For additional information about segmentation in Azure environments, see [Apply Zero Trust principles to segmenting Azure-based network communication](../azure-networking-segmentation.md).
+For additional information about segmentation in Azure environments, see [Segmenting Azure-based network communication](../azure-networking-segmentation.md).

 ##### Implement Site Recovery for critical workload continuity